-This Graduate Student Manual is for the use of graduate students and faculty in the Agricultural and Biological Engineering Department of the University of Florida.
+This Graduate Student Manual is for the use of graduate students, who entered the ABE graduate program in Fall 2019 or later, and faculty in the Agricultural and Biological Engineering Department of the University of Florida.
 It contains policies, regulations and suggestions applicable to making students' graduate programs mutually beneficial to the students and to the department.
 Our department offers graduate degrees in two colleges, the College of Engineering and the College of Agricultural and Life Sciences.
 This volume of the manual covers degrees offered through the Herbert Wertheim College of Engineering (HWCOE).